Scale your business with our modular plugins.

 2. Then, go to the WooCommerce section on the sidebar, and click the Direct Checkout option.

 You can also create default product attributes manually via the WooCommerce dashboard.
-This method is quick and easy but can be time-consuming if you have many products.
-If that’s your case, we recommend you use the Direct Checkout plugin or the PHP script described in section 3.
+This method is quick and easy, but can be time-consuming if you have a large number of products.
+If that’s your case, we recommend using the Direct Checkout plugin or the PHP script described in Section 3.

-- To set default attributes manually, first, in the WooCommerce dashboard go to Products and then click on your variable product.
+1. To set default attributes manually, first, go to the WooCommerce dashboard, then navigate to Products, and click on your variable product.

-- After that, under Variations, you have to select the Default Form Values.
+3. After that, under Variations, select the Default Form Values.
 Those are the attributes that will be selected by default for that product.

 If you don’t want to install any plugin on your site and you have some coding skills, you can create WooCommerce default product attributes programmatically with a bit of PHP.